-During 2006, SAL issued lines of credit to two medical schools with interest rates at LIBOR plus .35% (LIBOR was 5.33% as of September 30, 2006).
-These lines grant a maximum credit of \$30 million.
+SAL issued lines of credit to four medical schools with interest rates at LIBOR plus .35% (LIBOR was 5.12% as of September 30, 2007).
+These lines grant a maximum credit of \$55 million.
 Amounts outstanding are due on demand and are secured by pledged assets covered under a loan and security agreement.
-The Company had amounts outstanding of approximately \$6.9 million at September 30, 2006.
+The Company had amounts outstanding of approximately \$22.1 million and \$6.9 million at September 30, 2007 and 2006, respectively.
 These lines expire in 2009.